Is GMR Transcription Legit?

 According to a few forum posts, it's looks like $0.70 to $1.25 per audio minute is what you can expect.
 Again, the higher end is going to be for fast, accurate and more difficult projects.
 Not all projects will have good audio and some will even have accents.

 There will certainly going to be good-quality audio projects too without the pressure of quick turnaround time.
 If you're ok with the smaller, lower paying side hustle assignments, there is nothing in your way of being selective.
 This is completely flexible work.
 You are your own boss and can choose the work opportunities that fit your goals and time frames.

 They pay once a month using PayPal or bank transfer (direct deposit).

 If you don’t have a background in the field of medicine, you’re going to have a difficult time doing transcription work for GMR.
 Most of the files that the company deals with involve a great deal of medical terms, all of which need to be translated accurately.
 Understanding the terms makes it easier to translate the information accurately.
 If you have a background in medical terminology, this issue isn’t a big deal but for the average freelancer, it could pose some problems.

 I’ll admit that when I first applied to GMR, I was skeptical.
 I had heard a great deal of negativity about the company.
 The problem comes from the fact that GMR has a transcription course that they would like everyone to take.
+(Most of us loathe a sales pitch!)
 Since I scored well on my qualification tests, I was able to avoid the course.
 While I don’t care for how heavily the company pushes you to buy their course, it does make sense if you think about it.
 I’m guessing they constantly have to field applications from people who aren’t qualified to do the transcription work.
 This helps them weed out those that are under qualified.